emirakts0/Toyota-32Bit-POS-Project/README.md

 <br>

 ### Jenkins Settings
-First enter your docker and git credentials in jenkinse and then create a pipeline job and set it up as follows.
+First enter your docker and git credentials in jenkins and then create a pipeline job and set it up as follows.

 **_1._** Git Project Connection